6/dotfiles/README.md

+On macOS:
-First, install Xcode along with command line tools and run `xcode-select --install`
+- First, install Xcode along with command line tools and run `xcode-select --install`

-`rake install` to add symlinks to home directory, and `rake uninstall` to remove them.
+- `rake install` to add symlinks to home directory, and `rake uninstall` to remove them.

+On Linux:
+- Run `./install_linux.sh`

 # Font